hyotang666/jingoh/CONCEPTS.md

 JINGOH's external symbols are main features for light users.
 JINGOH's internal symbols are inherited from other modules.

-Package JINGOH.ORG JINGOH.TESTER JINGOH.REPORTER JINGOH.READER are modules.
+System (same as package) JINGOH.ORG JINGOH.TESTER JINGOH.REPORTER JINGOH.READER are modules.

 ## Symbol inherited from
 * jingoh.org - Background database system.